rdewez/milkgenius-azure/README.md

 # MilkGenius Azure Deploy

-This folder is a dedicated Azure Static Web Apps deployment package for the MilkGenius calculator.
+This folder is a dedicated Azure Static Web Apps deployment package for the MilkGenius calculator .

 ## Contents